sympto-health/sympto-api/README.md

 > Note that logs are generated when each endpoint is called.
 These logs are accessible from the STDOUT output of npm run start

 ## Testing the iFrame

+### 1. Auth Token generation
+Auth tokens are generated using JSON web tokens with 10 minute expiries.
+The JWT implementation can be found here: `src/jwt.ts`

+The JWT is encoded with a user email, and when decoded, a user email is decoded.

+### 2. Sympto URL generation
+The Sympto URL with the auth code can be generated from the `/api/url`  endpoint.
+This endpoint takes in an email address
+(ie `/api/url?email=bob@gmail.com`)
+and generates an auth token specific to that email address.
+The endpoint returns a URL to Sympto along with the auth code.

+### 3. Authentication
+When you navigate to the generated Sympto URL, Sympto will attempt to authenticate the auth token using the  **POST** `/webhook` endpoint.
+The `/webhook` endpoint returns an email address, in the format `{ email: <email> }`, and if a user with the given email has an account on Sympto, the user will be logged in.

+> Note that if a user with the specified email does not exist on the Sympto platform, the generated URL will not work.
+Make sure that you call the /create endpoint before testing out the iFrame

+Try generating a Sympto url with the following emails:
+`/api/url?email=doc1@mailinator.com`
+`/api/url?email=doc2@mailinator.com`
+Note that both these email addresses are hard coded in the `/create` endpoint

+Once a user is successfully authorized, a 15 minute user session is generated, allowing the user to freely navigate the Sympto platform.